Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Public buy-in: Critics note the Smart Nation initiative “lacks a clear success story” in public imagination.
 Technical success doesn’t automatically produce popular understanding.

-Inequality: Singapore’s Gini coefficient remains among the highest in developed nations.
+Inequality: Singapore’s income Gini coefficient fell to a record low of 0.379 (after taxes and transfers) in 2025, but its wealth Gini is estimated at 0.55.
 Smart systems optimize existing distributions; they don’t automatically create equitable ones.

 These limitations don’t invalidate the lessons—they contextualize them.
 Technology-augmented governance requires not just technical architecture but social legitimacy, democratic accountability, and attention to distributive outcomes.